List of Kentucky supplemental roads and rural secondary highways (400–499): KY 487

 Kentucky Route 487 is a 9.977 mi rural secondary highway in southern Green County.
 The highway begins at US 68 at Exie.
 KY 487 heads south across Greasy Creek, a tributary of the Little Barren River.
 The highway turns east at its intersection with KY 745.
 KY 487 crosses the South Fork of Russell Creek on its circuitous course to Fry.
 The highway continues northeast through Bramlett, where the highway crosses Russell Creek.
 KY 487 heads north on an indirect path to its northern terminus at KY 61 at Gresham.

 KY 488

 Kentucky Route 488 is a 2.076 mi rural secondary highway in eastern Laurel County.
 The highway begins at KY 80 (Laurel Road) near Lida.
 KY 488 heads north parallel to Little Sandy Creek, a tributary of the Laurel River.
 The highway passes under the Hal Rogers Parkway then curves east, crosses over Little Sandy Creek, and reaches its northern terminus at KY 1305 (Tom Cat Trail).
 The Kentucky Transportation Cabinet reclassified KY 488 from a supplemental highway to a rural secondary highway through a February 21, 2011, official order.

+History

+KY 488 was formed after 1955.

+The original KY 488 ran from US 41 in Mortons Gap northeast to White City; part of this road became part of KY 813 and the rest (White City Road) was later reinstated as KY 1633 until the late 1970s.